Flamestar98/Linux-ISO-Downloader/README.md

 * Run "make" to compile the binary or "make-install" to compile and install the source

 To remove the source,
-* Run "remove-install" to uninstall the compiled source
+* Run "make-uninstall" to uninstall the compiled source

 Planned features
 ----------------